OliviaLaske/ImageTriangulation/README.md

 - random
 - scipy

 To select which image is triangulated, replace the string `image_path` with the file path for the desired image.
 The optimal `threshold` and `densityReduction` parameters vary depending on the image, but a general guideline is to use lower thresholds for more detailed images.
-In order to run the program, use the Terminal navigate to the directory where the project is stored.
+In order to run the program, use the Terminal to navigate to the directory where the project is stored.

 ```cd file_path/ImageTriangulation/```